AlexLinov/easy-scan/README.md

 # Nmap Easy Scan

 Automate the process of performing detailed nmap scans on a list of IP addresses.
-It first identifies all open ports for each IP address and then conducts a comprehensive scan on those ports, offering insights into potential vulnerabilities and the network's security posture.
+It first identifies all open ports for each IP address and then performs a comprehensive scan.

 ## Features